 Dr. Michael Pfauter leaves the board.
 Foundation of the Pfauter Committee chaired by Dr. Michael Pfauter.

-The 24,000th Pfauter hobbing machine.
+The 24,000th Pfauter hobbing machine is delivered.
 Founding of Engrenasa, Maquinas de Engrenagens S.A. in Sorocaba, Sao Paulo, Brazil.

 The first Pfauter NC hobbing machine is presented at the EMO trade fair in Paris, France.

-The 25,000th Pfauter hobbing machine.
+The 25,000th Pfauter hobbing machine is produced.
 Pfauter France set up in Paris.
 License given to Renault subsidiary Acma Machine.

 License agreement with Kapp, Coburg, for building profile grinding machines.

-The 500th Pfauter fully-integrated NC gear-cutting machine, including the 300th PE 150.
-American Pfauter Corporation acquires Barber-Colman's tool manufacturing division.
+The 500th Pfauter fully-integrated NC gear-cutting machine, including the 300th PE 150, are built.
+American Pfauter Corporation acquires Barber-Colman’s tool manufacturing division.

-Gear-cutting machine activities of ZF Demm in Porretta Terme, Bologna, Italy, acquired.
+Gear-cutting machine activities of ZF Demm in Porretta Terme, Bologna, Italy are acquired.

-The first P 100 dry hobbing machine at the EMO trade fair in Milan, Italy.
-Gear-cutting machine activities of Mikron in Biel, Switzerland and in Villanova di Castenaso, Bologna, Italy, acquired.
+The first P 100 dry hobbing machine is displayed at the EMO trade fair in Milan, Italy.
+Gear-cutting machine activities of Mikron in Biel, Switzerland and in Villanova di Castenaso, Bologna, Italy are acquired.

 All limited partners’ shares transferred from the Pfauter family to the Gleason Corporation, Rochester NY, USA.